iicc1/TgBash/README.md

 ## User count
 To count the total number of users that ever used the bot run the following command:
 ```
-bash bashbot.sh count
+bash bot.sh count
 ```

 ## Sending broadcasts to all users
 To send a broadcast to all of users that ever used the bot run the following command:
 ```
-bash bashbot.sh broadcast "Hey!
+bash bot.sh broadcast "Hey!
 I just wanted to let you know that the bot's been updated!"
 ```